-The Bantams will be hoping to return to winning ways when travelling to Salford City this afternoon.
+The Bantams will be looking to extend their away unbeaten streak to four games in Sky Bet League Two when facing Salford City this afternoon.

-We have created an Away Day Guide with some handy information ahead of the game - which kicks off at 3.00pm.
+We have created an Away Day Guide with some helpful information ahead of the 3.00pm clash.

 ABOUT THE GROUND

 The stadium is usually referred to as Moor Lane but currently goes by the name of the Peninsula Stadium due to sponsorship obligations.

 Manchester Rugby Club used the facility between 1908 and 1969.

 The ground has then been the Ammies’ home since 1978 and has gone through major developments over the past few years, which has seen the capacity rise from 1,600 to 5,108.